PeterZs/digital_geometry_processing_projects/Cartel/README.md

 ### GLM
 GLM is the open gl math extensions and provides a lot of useful functionality when interfacing with GLSL, the OpenGL shader language.
 This library provides types, and functions on those types used SOLELY FOR RENDERING.
-This is important, because the glm types do not oer double precision, and do not interface easily with Eigen.
-Use glm only for visual eects or when passing data to the GPU in main. http://glm.g-truc.net/0.9.5/index.html
+This is important, because the glm types do not offer double precision, and do not interface easily with Eigen.
+Use glm only for visual effects or when passing data to the GPU in main. http://glm.g-truc.net/0.9.5/index.html